vmware-archive/app-manage/puppet/redis/README.md

 # Before you begin

-This module depends on the vfabric_repo module
+This module depends on the pivotal_repo module

 # Example Usage